Don't Ask

-Don't Ask is the third studio album by Australian singer Tina Arena released by Columbia Records in Australia on 14 November 1994.
+Don't Ask is the third studio album by Australian singer Tina Arena released by Columbia Records on 14 November 1994.

 Overview

 Arena co-wrote all of the songs on the original release of the album which was produced by David Tyson.
-The album spawned six successful singles "Chains", "Sorrento Moon (I Remember)", "Heaven Help My Heart", "Wasn't It Good", "That's the Way a Woman Feels" and the cover version of Maria McKee's song "Show Me Heaven" which was recorded for the international version and was not released as a single in Australia.
+The album spawned six successful singles "Chains", "Sorrento Moon (I Remember)", "Heaven Help My Heart", "Wasn't It Good", "That's the Way a Woman Feels" and the cover version of Maria McKee's song "Show Me Heaven" which was recorded for the international version and was released as a single in the United Kingdom.

 Don't Ask and its singles earned Arena ten ARIA Awards nominations throughout 1995 and 1996, winning five, including Album of the Year.
 It is the first album by a female artist to do so.